aljungberg/hhc/README.md

 ### Sorting

 If you wish to be able to sort a list of HHC values numerically there is a variant of HHC that allows this.
 See `sortable_hhc`.

     >>> hhc(67) < hhc(128)
     False
     >>> sortable_hhc(67, width=2) < sortable_hhc(128, width=2)
     True

+### Negative Numbers

+HHC expresses negative numbers by prefixing the number with `,` (since minus is taken).
+This is not a URL safe character so if you URL encode a negative number with HHC you end up with `%2C` which takes up 2 extra characters.
+For this reason HHC is not necessarily the shortest representation of a negative number.

 ## Installation